Ask Us A Question

 - Not just a lawyer, but a team.
 One or both of the paralegals on our staff will be assigned to work with you and will be informed about and involved with every aspect of your case.
 They will convey information to John Lyndon when he is unable to talk with you personally, and will be able to respond to many of your needs quickly and in a cost-effective way.
 Also, our legal services coordinator will be knowledgeable about your case and will be readily available to address any problems you may have, either about your case itself or our billing system.

 - Access to other resources.
-If your case requires the services of a private investigator, an appraiser, or someone with specialized knowledge in other areas, you will have available to you a network of professionals who have a proven track record of excellence in their association with us.
+If your case requires the services of a private investigator, an appraiser, an accountant, or someone with specialized knowledge in other areas, you will have available to you a network of professionals who have a proven track record of excellence in their association with us.
 CPAs, actuaries, appraisers of real estate, personal property and business interests, psychologists, and child custody experts will be available when you and John Lyndon decide that you have need for their services.

 - Responsiveness.
 Open communication between you and our office is the basis for a successful attorney-client partnership.
 We welcome your telephone calls, your questions, and your concerns, and we will respond as quickly as possible.
 And, in an emergency, your needs will become our highest priority.